akulikova64/simulated_evolution_cnn/README.md

 # simulated_evolution_cnn

-## This repository contains all code, analysis and both unprocessed and processed data.
+## This repository contains all code, analysis and both raw and processed data.

 output/ - processed cnn and simulated data